South Orange County Ocean Desalination Project

 Challenge

 Brackish water occurs in natural environments where fresh and salt water mix and has salinity levels registering between freshwater and seawater.
-Primarily, brackish water is found in coastal regions where surface or groundwater mixes with seawater, but is also found in inland regions where surface water subsumes salt from mineral deposits as it flows into aquifers.
+Primarily, brackish water is found in coastal regions where surface or groundwater mixes with seawater, but can occur in inland regions where surface water subsumes salt from mineral deposits as it flows into aquifers.

-As populations grow in coastal California, the demands on groundwater resources often outstrip capacity and sustainability.
-The most practical alternative is artificially recharging local aquifers, but the cost of bringing in freshwater to do so is prohibitive, especially when the proximate source is saltwater.
+As populations grow in coastal California, demands on groundwater resources often outstrip capacity and sustainability.
+The most practical alternative is artificially recharging local aquifers, but the cost of bringing in freshwater to do so can be prohibitive, especially when the proximate source is saltwater.

-With a limited groundwater basin next to an infinite supply of water due to their position on the coast, it became clear desalination was their best option to create this reliable, sustainable, and more affordable water supply.
+With a limited groundwater basin, but proximity to a potentially infinite water supply due to their position on the coast, it became clear desalination was their best option to create a reliable, sustainable, and more affordable water supply for their growing population.

-The challenge facing SCWD was how to create a reliable, safe freshwater supply from the ocean saltwater off shore without adversely affecting marine life, one of the downsides of deploying pipelines in the ocean, or impinging on local groundwater reservoirs, which can happen when new wells are drilled on the coast.
-Drilling coastal wells is often a preferred technology among state regulators and environmental groups for desalination plants to protect wildlife, but they can cause new challenges for other groundwater supplies.
+The challenge facing SCWD was how to create a reliable, safe freshwater supply from ocean saltwater without adversely affecting marine life, one of the downsides of deploying pipelines in the ocean, or impinging on local groundwater reservoirs, which can happen when new wells are drilled on the coast.

 Geoscience Solution